kemboi-73/Mpesa-Daraja_api/README.md

 ## Usage

-The integration provides a Django view function named `initiate_stk_push` that you can use to initiate an STK push transaction.
+The integration provides a Django view function named `start` that you can use to initiate an STK push transaction.
 You can invoke this view in your Django application, and it will initiate the M-PESA transaction for you.

 Here's a brief overview of the code:

-- It obtains an access token from M-PESA using the `get_access_token` function.
+- It obtains an access token from M-PESA using the `find_access_token` function.
 - It assembles the STK push payload with relevant details such as business short code, password, timestamp, etc.
 - It sends the STK push request to M-PESA using the `requests` library.
 - It handles the response and provides feedback accordingly.